Cutting Guide

 Select machine Select machine

-Put a sheet on the cutting mat.
-The position of the sheet must match the cutting template.
-Note that for this template, the sheet must be in the top left of the cutting mat grid.
-Note that the black square registration mark is the top left as well.
+For this cutting template, the sheet should be in the top left of the cutting mat grid and the black registration square should be in the top left as well.

-Notice the grid Notice the black square
+Notice the black square

-Use a Post-It note to cover the bottom left card.
-Because the card is so close to the bottom left L registration mark, the machine sometimes gets the two confused; covering the card will reduce registration issues.
-You can also use masking tape or a piece of paper with tape on it.
+Because the card is so close to the bottom left L registration mark, the machine can get the two confused.
+Covering the card will reduce registration issues.

 Bottom left card Bottom left card covered

 The machine’s pinch rollers grip and move the mat.
 Ensure that they are set to the right position for your mat.
-The should grip both sides of your mat.

 Pinch roller Pinch roller close up

 Insert the mat into the machine.
 The left edge of the mat should be aligned with the notch on the machine.
-Then, click the media load button on the machine.

 Notch Mat touching notch Notch close up Mat touching notch close up